7 Ways to Use Leftover Roasted Vegetables

 This post may contain affiliate links.
 Please read our disclosure policy.

-Some of the following recipes include directions for roasting the vegetables from scratch, but you can easily see how leftover roasted vegetables – and different kinds of roasted vegetables – can be subbed into the recipe, speeding things up.
+So, what can you do with leftover roasted veggies?
+Some of the following recipes include directions for roasting the vegetables from scratch, but you can easily see how leftover roasted vegetables — and different kinds of roasted vegetables — can be subbed into the recipe, speeding things up.

-1. Add them to pasta.
+1. Add Roasted Vegetables to Pasta

-2. Make a grain bowl.
+2. Make a Grain Bowl

 If your vegetables are cut on the larger side, dice or roughly chop them.
 Making a big batch of grains at the beginning of the week means that you can throw together a roasted vegetable grain bowl whenever you like!
 Top the bowl with something with a bit of texture, like sunflower seeds, nuts, something pickle-y, shredded raw carrots or beets, and so on.

-3. Use them in soups and stews.
+3. Use Roasted Veggies in Soups and Stews

-Add roasted vegetables towards the end of the cooking process, since they are already probably pretty soft, and you don’t want them to fall apart.
+Add roasted vegetables towards the end of the cooking process since they are already probably pretty soft, and you don’t want them to fall apart.

-Or you may want to make a pureed soup with roasted vegetables, in which case you want them very soft.
-You can go as simple as pureeing one or more type of roasted vegetable with some broth – vegetable or chicken – and some salt, pepper, and maybe some fresh herbs.
+Or you may want to make a pureed soup with roasted vegetables, in which case, you want them very soft.
+You can go as simple as pureeing one or more type of roasted vegetable with some broth — vegetable or chicken — and some salt, pepper, and maybe some fresh herbs.

 Try:

 This is actually very much like a thick pureed vegetable soup, and the same idea applies, just cooked them until very soft and puree them with some broth and a bit of cream if desired, and the herbs or spices you think will pair well.
-Follow this recipe as a template, and sub in whatever leftover roasted vegetables you like, and play with the seasonings.
+Follow any puree recipe as a template, and sub in whatever leftover roasted vegetables you like, and play with the seasonings.

-5. Add roasted vegetables to lasagna.
+5. Add Roasted Veggies to Lasagna

 A lasagna with roasted vegetables is pure joy.
 Rich melty cheese, al dente noodles, maybe some crumbled meat (maybe not), and then chopped roasted vegetables of almost any kind make for a truly winning combination.

-You can add chopped roasted vegetables to pretty much any lasagna recipe, just use a light sprinkling as you build your layers, so the balance of the recipe remains—and your pieces don’t slide apart when you serve them.
+You can add chopped roasted vegetables to pretty much any lasagna recipe, just use a light sprinkling as you build your layers, so the balance of the recipe remains — and your pieces don’t slide apart when you serve them.

 Or if you want to include more roasted vegetables and make them the full star of the show, just add them to a very simple lasagna recipe, and you can add a more copious amount for each layer.